 If you don't enjoy cold grapes or don't have space in your refrigerator, you can keep the grapes at ambient temperature.
 If you do this it is important to ensure that the grapes are out of the direct light and heat sources.

 It is advised to leave clean grapes in the stem.
 Grapes that are securely stuck to the stem will retain their freshness longer.

-But, if you'd like to wash your grapes before when you can take a jar of them and get on with going about your business, here is what you can do:
+But, if you'd like to wash and bottle your grapes before you refrigerate them, here is what you can do:

-- Place the grapes in an empty bowl that is filled with water.
+- Place the grapes in a bowl filled with water.